W427697/Discord-/docs/api/portable-stories-jest.md

 <Callout variant="warning">

-Sometimes a story can require an addon's [decorator](../writing-stories/decorators.md) to render properly.
+Sometimes a story can require an addon's [decorator](../writing-stories/decorators.md) or [loader](../writing-stories/loaders.md) to render properly.
 For example, an addon can apply a decorator that wraps your story in the necessary router context.
 In this case, you must include that addon's `preview` export in the project annotations set.
+See `addonAnnotations` in the example above.

+Note: If the addon doesn't automatically apply the decorator or loader itself, but instead exports them for you to apply manually in `.storybook/preview.js|ts` (e.g. using `withThemeFromJSXProvider` from [@storybook/addon-themes](https://github.com/storybookjs/storybook/blob/next/code/addons/themes/docs/api.md#withthemefromjsxprovider)), then you do not need to do anything else.
+They are already included in the `previewAnnotations` in the example above.

 </Callout>